-The objective in site grading shall be to preserve the integrity and form of the natural landscape by responding sensitively to existing topography and maintaining the natural drainage patterns and to conserve the general visual character of grading/clearing sites and settings.
-All work on roads, driveways and any site must be done in a manner that minimizes disruption and alteration of existing topography.
+Spa is tucked under a deck and screened with an evergreen shrub hedge Spa and water feature equipment enclosures are to appear as extensions of the home and/or located in underground vaults to contain noise.
+Solid noise absorbing covers for equipment will be required after installation if it is discovered that the equipment is audible from adjacent properties.
+Grading and Retaining Site Grading The objective in site grading shall be to preserve the integrity and form of the natural landscape by responding sensitively to existing topography and maintaining the natural drainage patterns and to conserve the general visual character of grading/clearing sites and settings.
+All work on roads, driveways or lots must be done in a manner that minimizes disruption and alteration of existing topography.
 Grading, clearing and retaining activities shall be in accordance with Park City standards.
 Over-excavation or excessive clearing of cut and fill slopes will not be allowed.

-Grading must be limited to that reasonably necessary for the construction of roads, driveways and homes.
+Grading must be limited to what is reasonably necessary for the construction of roads, driveways and homes.
 The maximum gradient allowed on cut and fill slopes shall not exceed 2:1.
 However, because soil on fill slopes as steep as 2:1 is difficult to protect from erosion, it is recommended that these slopes be gentler in gradient wherever the terrain permits (3:1 is a more workable maximum gradient for successful revegetation).
 All approved cut and fill slopes shall be revegetated by the placement of topsoil, plant materials, and/or the approved seed mix appropriate for slope stabilization within the time frame specified by Park City.
 When slopes are greater than 3:1, soil stabilization mats are required.
 Topsoil will be the key to the revegetation effort and will require enough thickness so as to be effective in the revegetation success.

-Retaining Walls
+Clearing and Grubbing

-Where possible, road cut and fill treatments shall minimize the horizontal length by utilizing a retaining wall.
+Clearing and grubbing of vegetation and soils shall be minimized from April thru July to avoid disturbance of nesting birds, unless a detailed search for active nests is conducted and submitted to the Planning Commission for review by a certified wildlife biologist.
+Roadway Retaining Walls Where possible, road cut and fill treatments shall minimize the horizontal length by utilizing a retaining wall.
 Retaining walls shall be natural rock.
 No manufactured materials will be allowed.
 All stone shall be of a consistent color throughout the project and should generally be a beige or light tan sandstone similar to the Sunrise Blend available in Brown's Canyon.